Cambium Networks

 Cambium Networks Corporation is an American manufacturer of wireless telecommunications equipment, including Enterprise WiFi, Network switch, Internet of Things, and fixed wireless broadband and Wi-Fi for enterprises products for Internet access.
 Publicly traded on the NASDAQ stock exchange, it spun out of Motorola in October 2011.

+On the 10th September 2026, Cambium Networks filed for Chapter 11 bankruptcy and shed just under 54% of jobs globally.
+The UK based subsidiary, Cambium Networks Limited appointed administrators and all assets are frozen, awaiting sale.

 Products

 Cambium Networks manufactures point-to-point backhaul, point-to-multipoint communication wide area network (WAN), Wi-Fi indoor and outdoor access, and cloud-based network management systems.
 In 2020, the company collaborated with Facebook to add mesh networking technology Terragraph that allows high-speed internet connections where laying fiber optic cable is not viable.
 As of 2021 the company has shipped 10 million radios.

 Products are available in point-to-point and point-to-multipoint configurations.
 Its cnWave fixed wireless solution provides multi-gigabit throughputs.
 It includes both the original Motorola-designed products using the Canopy protocol and the PtP backhauls that were rebranded from Orthogon Systems, which Motorola acquired in 2006.

 Cambium Networks’ solutions are used by broadband service providers and managed service providers to connect business and residential locations in dense urban, suburban, rural and remote locations, including education and healthcare.
 Campgrounds, RV parks and holiday parks have deployed Cambium Networks' fixed wireless and Wi-Fi for high-speed connectivity.